jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 "Oh, okay.
 Do you feel like you have to vomit?"

-"Like my teacher just called a pop quiz and I spent all week being Master-chief saving Earth from the terrible aliens.
+"Like my teacher just called a pop quiz.
 Candy canes help soothe the pain for some reason."

+"When you press on your stomach, is there any sharp pains, like a pin is sticking into your skin?"
+Mark shakes his head.

 "Okay, please take this bag and please use it if you need to.
 We'll call you soon."